 ASE A4 Steering Suspension Practice Test

-1. A technician is using a steel hammer to remove a loose tie rod end from an aluminum steering knuckle.
+1. A technician uses a steel hammer to remove a loose tie rod end from an aluminum steering knuckle.
 Which of the following is correct?

 - A. Care should be taken not to strike the threaded ball socket.